Mantaro/mantaro-wiki/znai/currency/items.md

 {
 name: "Chicken",
 icon: "assets/images/emotes/chicken.svg",
-description: "Very yummy if you're not vegetarian.",
+description: "Very yummy if you're not vegetarian, but it comes from a chicken instead.",
 rarity: "Common",
 api: {
 obtain: "/buy",
 use: "Used to feed your pet with /pet feed `item:`Chicken" }},
 {
-name: "Chicken",
+name: "Milk Bottle",
 icon: "assets/images/emotes/baby-bottle.svg",
 description: "Very good food for cats, I've heard.",
 rarity: "Common",